Southport Photographic Society

 Nature and Members’ Exhibition

-The entry fee for the Open Exhibition is £8.00 for the first four entries of any mix, each additional images is £1.50.
+Fees are per entrant.
+Entry fee for the Open Exhibition is £8.00 for the first four (4) entries any mix, each additional image is £1.50.

 The opening ceremony will be held at: